Luzkan/smells/content/smells/incomplete-library-class.md

 ---
-slug: "incomplete-library-class"
+slug: 'incomplete-library-class'
 meta:
   last_update_date: 2022-04-19
-  title: "Incomplete Library Class"
+  title: 'Incomplete Library Class'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'A third-party library that does 95% of what you need.
+The missing 5% means building workarounds that duplicate effort, drift from the original, and never feel like first-class code.'
   known_as:
     - ---
 categories:
-  expanse: "Between"
+  expanse: 'Between'
   obstruction:
     - Other
   occurrence: